Dino Pagliari

 Dino Pagliari (born 27 January 1957) is an Italian professional former footballer and manager.

-Career

-Footballer
+Playing career

-As a footballer, he played several seasons in Serie A like his younger brother Giovanni.
+As a footballer, Pagliari played several seasons in Serie A like his younger brother Giovanni.
 He played for Fiorentina in the late 1970s, before closing his career in lower divisions.

-Coach
+Coaching career

-As a coach, he obtained his most important results managing Frosinone and Ravenna, which led to a promotion in Serie B (season 2006–07).
+As a coach, Pagliari obtained his most important results managing Frosinone and Ravenna, which led to a promotion in Serie B (season 2006–07).

-He currently holds a soccer school in the region of Marche.
+He holds a football school in the region of Marche.

-On 27 December 2014 he replaced Franco Lerda as manager of U.S. Lecce.
+On 27 December 2014, he replaced Franco Lerda as manager of U.S. Lecce.

-On 9 December 2016 he was hired by the Viterbese Castrense.
+On 9 December 2016, he was hired by the Viterbese Castrense.